 The Institutional Official is responsible for submitting a report on behalf of the institution in accordance with the Reportable Event policy.

 The Final Report

-For incidents determined to be serious or continuing non-compliance, the Reportable Event policy will be followed.
-A file of the non-compliance incident, regardless of the ultimate determination, will be maintained in the IRB office.
+For incidents determined to be serious or continuing noncompliance, the Reportable Event policy will be followed.
+A file of the noncompliant incident, regardless of the ultimate determination, will be maintained in the IRB office.

 Related Content